SalusaSecondus/CryptoGotchas/how_to_read.md

 1. Title (You have to know what you're reading)
 2. Abstract (Gives you the shape of the paper and lets you know if it's worth your time)
 3. Summary (Like the abstract but meatier)
-4. **At the point you can sometimes stop because you may have learnt everything really necessary depending on the situation.**
+4. **At this point you can sometimes stop because you may have learnt everything really necessary depending on the situation.**
 5. Background (Optional.
 If you already know the subject-matter, you can skip it.
 Otherwise this may be the most valuable part of the paper.)
 6. Skim the References (Optional.
 This is a great way to learn the field and figure out what you might want to read next, or even first before you re-approach this paper.)
 7. Conclusions (What was the result?)